Raiff1982/Raiff1982/README.md

 ### GitHub Repos
 Check out my GitHub repositories:
-- [An external link was removed to protect your privacy]: A comprehensive WoW addon with features like rotation helpers, combat loggers, and more.
+- [GitHub Repository 1](https://github.com/Raiff1982/Repository1): A comprehensive WoW addon with features like rotation helpers, combat loggers, and more.
-- [An external link was removed to protect your privacy]: Scripts and tools for working with PKHex.
+- [GitHub Repository 2](https://github.com/Raiff1982/Repository2): Scripts and tools for working with PKHex.

 ### Coding Languages
 Here are some of the coding languages I've learned: